We may earn money or products from the companies mentioned in this post.

 What About The Disneyland Resort Hotels?

-Disney’s Grand Californian Hotel will reopen on April 29, 2021, just in time for the parks reopening.
-The Disneyland Hotel and Paradise Pier Hotel will reopen at a later date.
+Disney’s Grand Californian Hotel reopened on April 29, 2021, just in time for the parks reopening.
+Paradise Pier Hotel will reopen on June 15, 2021.
+The Disneyland Hotel will reopen at a later date.

-While anybody may book a hotel stay, remember only California Residents will be allowed into the Theme Parks.
+While anybody may book a hotel stay, remember only California Residents will be allowed into the Theme Parks at this time.

 And other hotels: